 Computer Recording messages

-You can record the message by clicking on the red record button.
+Messages can be recorded directly through your computer by clicking the red record button.

 Audio file messages

-Audio messages are subject to many factors outside Fastcall’s control, such as file size, file encoding, hosting speed, authentication on the hosting provider, etc. Please contact Fastcall support for help with Audio messages.
+Audio messages are subject to many factors outside Fastcall’s control, such as file size, file encoding, hosting speed, authentication on the hosting provider, etc. For assistance, please contact Fastcall support.

-A message of type ‘audio file’ is made by providing a link to an audio file hosted on the Internet.
+These are created by providing a URL to an audio file hosted online.
 The file will become the message.

 The file must be in the format: Yourteam.com/audio.mp3